 - All nominations are confidential.
 The list of approved honorees will be made public at the conclusion of the annual selection process.

-- The full Board of Regents will vote on nominations in January.
+- The full Board of Regents will vote on nominations at their regularly scheduled November meeting.

 - After the vote, the chair of the Regents Awards Selection Committee will notify all awardees before names of awardees are made public.